 Year 4/5 Mr Heath

-Hello, I am delighted to inform you that I will be teaching this class till the end of the year and welcome back to Mr Heath’s Year 4/5 class.
-We hope you’ve had a great half term break and are ready to meet every learning challenge the new term brings!
-Mrs Tuck and Miss Murray are our ETA support.
-We also have Mrs Griffiths helping us in class as well.
+Hello and welcome back to Mr Heath’s Year 4/5 class.
+We hope you’ve had a great Easter break and are ready to meet every learning challenge the new term brings!
+Miss Murray and Mrs Tuck is our ETA support.
+We also have Mrs Griffiths work in class with us.

 Things to remember:

 - Reading records - Please make sure you listen to your child read each day and sign their reading records.
 It is an excellent way for you to help your child succeed in both reading and writing!
 Please record which page your child has read to and also when they have finished a book so we know when to change it.